Consuming messages has two requirements:

-A single message represents a job that needs to be performed, and as described earlier, a message’s name is used to determine which service object should receive that message.
+A single message represents a job that needs to be performed, and as described earlier, by default a message’s name is used to determine which receiver should receive that message.

 Bernard comes with a